 2) Persistent coughing or straining (constipation, difficulty in passing urine)

 How does it present?

 An inguinal hernia usually presents with a lump or pain in the groin area.
-The lump can be aggravated by exercise, coughing or sneezing and some inguinal herniae can also protrude down into the scrotum (men).
-Small inguinal herniae usually disappear on lying flat.
-Inguinal herniae are usually reducible by simple pressure but can on rare occasions become very painful and irreducible (incarcerated or strangulated).
+Exercise, coughing or sneezing can aggravate the hernial lump and some inguinal hernia can also protrude down into the scrotum (men).
+Small inguinal hernias usually disappear on lying flat.
+Inguinal hernia are usually reducible by simple pressure but can on rare occasions become very painful and irreducible (incarcerated or strangulated).
 Usually the hernia will contain a sac, which may have small or large bowel contents.